Introduction

 What Are Dental Implants?

-Dental implants, often called teeth planting, are a great modern option for replacing missing teeth.
-These implants are small, screw-like posts that are placed into your jawbone, acting like artificial tooth roots.
+Dental implants, a modern and long-lasting solution for replacing missing teeth.
+These implants are small, screw-like posts surgically placed into your jawbone, acting as artificial tooth roots.
+Once secured, a crown is attached on top, creating a natural-looking tooth that functions like the real thing.

 What Are the Benefits of Dental Implants?